On this page

 Terminal medical condition

 A person diagnosed with a terminal medical condition can also access their super early under Australian law.
-However, a person in this category can access ALL of their super, not just part of it like they can under the ‘compassionate grounds’ provision).
+However, a person in this category can access ALL their super, not just part of it as is the case under the ‘compassionate grounds’ provision.

 Temporary or permanent incapacity